-We represent Financial Institution Service Corporation ("FISC") located at 500 Pavilion Road, West Monroe, Louisiana 71292.
+We continue to represent Financial Institution Service Corporation ("FISC") located at 500 Pavilion Road, West Monroe, Louisiana 71292.
 FISC provides data processing and other support services to financial institutions, primarily in Louisiana and surrounding states.
-We write to notify your office of an event that may affect the security of certain personal information relating to approximately sixty-four (64) Maine residents whose information FISC was processing on behalf of certain financial institutions, including, but not limited to, the following: Hodge Bank & Trust Co., American Bank, Inc., First National Bank in DeRidder, Lakeside Bank, Jackson Parish Bank, Heritage Bank of St Tammany, Concordia Bank & Trust Company, First Liberty Bank, Farmers State Bank & Trust Company, The Cottonport Bank, Citizens Bank & Trust Co., RiverHills Bank, Gibsland Bank & Trust, Sabine State Bank, Anthem Bank & Trust, Delta Bank, Louisiana National Bank, Vermilion Bank, Security State Bank of Oklahoma, Winnsboro State Bank & Trust Company, Bank of Moundville, Merchants & Planters Bank, American Bank & Trust Company, Bank of Oak Ridge, Resource Bank, Bank of Winnfield and Trust Company, Homeland Bank, Crescent Bank, Marion State Bank, Plaquemine Bank and Trust Co., Peoples Bank, City Bank and Trust Company, Washington State Bank, Metairie Bank, Jonesboro State Bank, Caldwell Bank and Trust and Citizens Progressive Bank.
-This notice may be supplemented if significant new facts are learned subsequent to its submission.
+We write to supplemental our previous notice to your office which was provided on or about September 22, 2023, regarding the MOVEit Transfer event that may have affected the security of certain personal information relating to Maine residents.
+This supplemental notice relates to approximately ninety-seven (97) additional Maine residents whose information FISC was processing on behalf of one of its member financial institutions: Crescent Bank.
+This notice may be further supplemented if significant new facts are learned subsequent to its submission.
 By providing this notice, FISC does not waive any rights or defenses regarding the applicability of Maine law, the applicability of the Maine data event notification statute, or personal jurisdiction.